 What’s Included in End-of-Life Costs?

-When you think of the end of your life, you probably think you die, and your loved ones grieve.
+When you think of the end of your life, you probably think you have died and your loved ones grieve.
 Many people overlook the sheer financial impact of someone’s death.

 - Final medical services